EnumerativeGeometry/enumerativegeometry.github.io/README.md

 ### Computing the Total Number of Circles

+First we will start with an upper bound of 40, since there are at most 40 incircles or excircles given the 3 tangency conditions.
+We can compute this upper bound in another way, using our Moduli space.

 The total enumerative count of circles satisfying all constraints is given by the intersection product:

 \[